-You may contact DHHS at opioidsettlement@dhhs.nc.gov or the North Carolina Association of County Commissioners at opioidsettlement@ncacc.org with questions about strategies to address the opioid epidemic.
-If you have not done so, you may also wish to reach out to your local\health\department or any local coalitions addressing substance misuse or related issues.
+You may contact the North Carolina Association of County Commissioners at opioidsettlement@ncacc.org or DHHS at opioidsettlement@dhhs.nc.gov with questions about strategies to address the opioid overdose epidemic.
+If you have not done so, you may also wish to reach out to your local health department or any local coalitions addressing substance misuse or related issues.

 PART 6.
-FARI Y INTERVENTION
+FARIY INTERVENTION